Location: Los Angeles, CA

 Building Type: Commercial, New Construction

-Hogan Lovells is a 32,185-square-foot commercial project located in Los Angeles, CA. Verdical Group provided:
+UCLA’s Covel Dining Hall is a 9,829-square-foot partial renovation project, designed by Frederick Fisher and Partners and located in Los Angeles, CA. Verdical Group provided:

 Covel Dining is an undergraduate dining restaurant located in the northwest quadrant of the UCLA campus.
 The Covel Dining residential restaurant was originally built in 1992 and received its last major renovation in 2003.
 The interior renovation project was intended to update finishes, improve operational efficiency, allow for adjusted menu offerings, and enhance customer service.
 Improvements to the front-of-the-house experience for patrons included upgrades to the sound and lighting systems; installation of fixed communal seating; and upgrades to finishes such as paint, wall coverings, acoustical ceiling panels, and flooring.
 Operational improvements included the reconfiguration of mechanical, electrical, and plumbing systems to accommodate the new dining program; replacement of select foodservice equipment; restoration of adjacent finishes impacted by the work; and conversion of an existing private dining room into a cooled preparation/production space.